mitranim/wordplay/readme.md

 abdomnement © M

-upponent (has the upper hand?) © Yury
+upponent (has the upper hand?) © Y

 mugration (influx of unwashed mugs?) © M